anirbandas18/sharenow-coding-challenge/README.md

 1. Search for a car by its VIN and get the strategic polygon details that it is currently mapped to
 2. Search for a strategic polygon by its id and get the list of cars that it currently contains
 3. Search for strategic polygons by a name apttern and collect all the cars that each matched strategic polygon contains
+4. Error reporting with codes and descriptive messages

 ---
 ### PROJECT DESCRIPTION